CiscoDevNet/NSO-Playground-System-Install/webui/README.md

 <img src="../img/webui.png" width="1000px" height="auto" alt="webUI">

-If you are unsure of the port used, see the available envrionment variables with:
+If you are unsure of the port used, see the available environment variables with:

 ```bash
 env | grep -i devenv_app